dita-izaty/dita-izaty/README.md

 - 👋 Hi, I’m @dita-izaty
-- 👀 I’m interested in Tech, Web Developer & Content Writing
+- 👀 I’m interested in Technology and Digital Media
-- 🌱 I’m currently learning CSS Art
+- 🌱 I’m currently learning Web Developer, CSS Art, Social Media Maketing
-- 💞️ I’m looking to collaborate on Full Stack Developer or Social Media
+- 💞️ I’m looking to collaborate on Web Developer or Content Writing
 - 📫 How to reach me izatyprojets@gmail.com
 <!---
 dita-izaty/dita-izaty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.